 2. **Tamworth vs Tottenham**

-- **Match Details**: Tamworth, one of only two non-league clubs remaining in the competition, will host Tottenham Hotspur.
-This match is particularly significant for Tamworth as they are the lowest-ranked team left in the cup.
+- Tamworth, one of only two non-league clubs remaining in the competition, will host Premier League side Tottenham Hotspur.
+This match is particularly significant for Tamworth, the lowest-ranked team still in the cup, as they earned their spot by defeating League One side Burton Albion in a dramatic penalty shootout.
+Hosting a top-tier team like Spurs is a remarkable achievement and a testament to their determination and skill.

 3. **Other Notable Fixtures**